proencode/binu_sh/10-wikijs-docker/wikijs-files/packtpub/flutterCookbook_103.md

 This isn't even all the properties that are available for containers – it can get much longer.
 Without named parameters, this sort of syntax could be almost impossible to read.

-(ProTip): Type annotation for Dart functions is optional.
+> Type annotation for Dart functions is optional.
+{is-success}

 You can completely omit it if you are so inclined.
 However, for any parameter or even function name that does not have type annotation, Dart will assume that it is of the dynamic type.
 Since we would like to exploit Dart's type system for all it's worth, dynamic types should be avoided.
 That is why we always strive to add the void keyword in front of any function that doesn't return a value.